Probate Q&A Series How does a personal representative in North Carolina schedule an appraisal and sell household furnishings and farm equipment?

 Key Steps to Follow

-• Confirm appointment as personal representative by certified order.
+• Confirm appointment as personal representative by letters issued by the clerk.

 • Choose a sale method: public auction or private sale.